TEACHING + MENTORING

 course design + leadership

-I bring my experience and knowledge as researcher and practitioner to my teaching and mentoring, and more than a decade of experience mentoring and supporting university students, academics, and others in developing their research, and in interpreting it for others in compelling and elegant written and creative works and presentations.
+I bring 25 years experience and knowledge as researcher and practitioner, and more than a decade of experience creating and overseeing public engagement programs, mentoring and supporting university students, arts professionals, and others in developing research, and interpreting it for others in compelling written and creative works and presentations.

 SELECTED STUDENT COMMENTS

 Her ability to share a global perspective while focusing on the vitality of the local provided students with a vision of how they are situated and where it is they can affect change through their art.
 Beth laid out a sequence of learning that was effortlessly digestible while creating excitement and wonder in the class.
 A number of projects ... continue throughout the Okanagan, certainly a legacy of Beth's influence on her students. ...

 As a teacher and guide her commitment to her students is exemplary and she sets an example as an educator who is willing to go beyond the confines of the system to support and encourage those of us who are out there on the edge.

 I contacted the author of this paper [2006 report on Arts and Sustainability for CCUNESCO] anonymously, requesting help in my own attempts at making some headway in this field, and was pleased to discover she was only too glad to offer her time, energy and knowledge of the field in order to help me find my own way.